dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-2.md

 Next test case would be to check when we type digits it should trigger the `onChange` function from the props and also focus on the next input element.
 If there's no next input element, the focus should remain on the current element.

-We can use the `fireEvent` method which is also from Testing Library to trigger DOM events in the test environment.
+We can use the `fireEvent` method which is also from the Testing Library to trigger DOM events in the test environment.
 To fire other DOM events, you can check out the [documentation](https://testing-library.com/docs/dom-testing-library/api-events/).
 First argument it accepts is the element you want the event to get fired to while optionally, you can pass a second argument to provide event data or details related to the event such as `target` object which is what we'll be doing.

 Here's the code for the second test case: